Planned Small Construction Accreditation Framework

 For a lead agency to become accredited under the framework, they must seek approval (accreditation) through the Accreditation Unit.

-The lead agency must complete an accreditation application form and submit to the Accreditation Unit for assessment.
-More information and forms will be given to the lead agency after the pre-application meeting.
+More information and forms are given to the lead agency after the pre-application meeting.

-For an outline of the process see:
+For an outline of the process, see lead agency application process (DOCX, 480.5 KB).

 Information for accredited agencies